Tech-How/Light-Theme-for-YouTube-Music/README.md

 - Icons over dynamic content, like videos and album art, sometimes remain black
 - The video player overlay can misbehave on different screen resolutions
 - Notification text appears black when removing song from playlist
-- Arrows get stuck on carosel (Can be solved by holding 'Shift' while scrolling)
+- Arrows get stuck on carousel (Can be solved by holding 'Shift' while scrolling)
 - Loader around play button remains black
 - Artist photos are confined to squares on the home page